rerickson-usgs/EcologicalDataScience/Notebook.md

 tib1 %>%
   anti_join(tib2, by = c("x" = "x2"))
 ```

-   - multiple unique keys, also notice that keys do not need to have the same names:
+   - We can also work with multiple unique keys.
+Notice keys do not need to have the same names:

 ```r